shangavelanM/flexbuild/README.md

  bld clean-linux                 # clean obsolete linux image bld list                        # list enabled machines and supported various components
 ```

+note : if there is random disconnect in network the build may fail.In that case re-run "bld -m sp2imx8mp".

 ## More info
 ------------